playcanvas/blog/_posts/2024-04-18-build-webgpu-apps-today-with-playcanvas.markdown

 ## Getting Started with WebGPU

 WebGPU support in PlayCanvas is still considered 'Beta'.
-There are still some unimplemented features (for example, the run-time lightmapper and particle component are still not supported).
+There are still some unimplemented features (for example, the run-time lightmapper is still not supported).
 Therefore, you have to currently 'opt in' to WebGPU support.
 To do this, open your Project's Settings in the Inspector and expand the `RENDERING` section.
 Then update `Graphics Devices` to include `WebGPU (beta)`.

 ![Editor with WebGPU Scene](/assets/media/editor-settings-webgpu.png)